 In South Korea, passionate kisses and lingering hugs are considered tacky and inappropriate when they take place in public.
 Rather, they’re seen as special, romantic moments that should be shared with your partner in a private setting.

 Although you won’t see many kisses while you’re venturing around Korea, feel free to hold your date’s hand or put your arm around them — these are both considered appropriate displays of affection and can make you feel closer to your date throughout the evening.

 You’re ready for a Korean date!

+We hope you have some ideas how to get the love of your dreams, or understand Korean life a little better.
 Whether it’s splitting the bill, texting, or PDA, you’re now familiar with all of the basics that will get you through the preliminary stages of dating when you’re in Korea next.
 Whether you’re interested in going on a couple of early dates or you’re looking to build a prolonged relationship with someone, you have all the tools necessary to navigate Korean dating culture.